-Parents are encouraged to be involved in their child’s school life in several ways.
+Parents participation to get involved in their child’s school life in several ways.

 Homework – Most London institutions believe that learning does not begin and end during the school day.
 Students will be assigned homework to ensure that they are mastering the skills that they learn during their classes.
 As a parent, schools expect you to help your child learn basic skills such as reading, writing and maths.
 If your child has special needs or you are unsure about how to help, the school can offer advice on how to go about this task or, alternatively, you can consult the very informative BBC website: http://www.bbc.co.uk/schools/parents/primary_support/.